Cuiabá Light Rail

-Cuiabá Light Rail (VLT de Cuiabá) is an unfinished light rail in the Brazilian city of Cuiabá, Mato Grosso.
-Work on the line has been suspended since 2015 due to suspicion of bidder fraud.
+The Cuiabá Light Rail (VLT de Cuiabá) is an abandoned light rail in the Brazilian city of Cuiabá, Mato Grosso.
+Work on the line was suspened in 2015 due to suspicion of bidder fraud.
+The project was officially canceled in 2020.
 As of 2021, there is no intention to finish the construction and the system is to be replaced by BRT.

-The light rail system was designed to connect Cuiabá ("Centro Político Administrativo") with Cuiabá International Airport in the city of Várzea Grande.
+The light rail system was designed to connect Cuiabá with Cuiabá International Airport in the city of Várzea Grande.

-The spanish manufacturer CAF delivered 40 tramway cars of the Urbos series with seven elements.
-They are 44 meters long.
+In 2012, 40 CAF Urbos 3 trams were ordered for operation on the system.
+All 40 trams had been delivered by the time the project was cancelled, and the fleet was initially mothballed.
+In August 2024, however, the state of Bahia signed an agreement for the purchase of all 40 vehicles for use on the under-construction Salvador light rail system.
+As of October 2025, the fleet is currently undergoing refurbishment and modernization works at the CAF factory in Hortolândia.

 Planned system

-Cuiabá's Light Rail was planned to be 22 km in length, operating on two lines:
+The light rail network was planned to be 22 km in length, operating on two lines: